timothydgreer/humor_detection/README.md

 # Sitcoms
 Using get_data_all_episodes, create your data matrices for HIMYM and Friends (you have to have the signal data to do this) Then, use find_laugh_starts.m with this data to find the start of the laughter.
-From there, you can use subtitle data to find the start of the laughter.
+From there, you can use subtitle data to find the start of the laughter. make_ROC and find_EER will find the roc curve and equal error rate of this data, respectively get_funny_utterances will give the humorous utterances that occur before the laugh track happens